Safety & Thermal Management | BESS Guide

 Uneven airflow

-Uneven airflow leading to hotspots and accelerated degradation.
+Uneven airflow that creates hotspots and accelerates degradation.

 No redundancy